 Addition and Subtraction

-Please ensure your child has a PE kit in school on these days
+Please ensure your child has their kits in school on these days

 Information for Parents

 In Year 4, we are focusing on perfecting the skills learnt in Year 3, and learning new skills in preparation for moving into upper Key Stage 2.
 English and Maths Homework will include topics learnt in class to extend and strengthen understanding.
 Roughly 30 minutes should be spent on each piece of Maths and English homework.

 Investigation Homework is an opportunity for children to conduct their own research into a set topic.
 They can undertake and present however they wish.
 Some pupils choose to make powerpoints, write poetry, bake, make models or posters, to name a few examples.
 Children should spend approximately 2 hours on this homework, to ensure quality research and a high standard of presentation.

 In addition, Class 4 have spellings to practise which are taken from the statutory spelling list for Key Stage 2.
 Spellings are set on Mondays and tested on Fridays.
 It is also expected that children read at home at least twice a week.
 It is helpful if children can read aloud and independently, and discuss their book with an adult, to check their understanding of the text.
 In Class 4, we have a reward system for reading.
 Each time a child reads at home, they get a sticker on their bookmark.
 When they reach 10 stickers, they can go in the prize box!